 A for-sale-by-owner (FSBO) sale can seem, on the face of it, a great way to save a lot of money and so is quite tempting for many sellers.
 But is it really as good as it seems?
 Well, the standard agent commission is around 5% to 6%, so there’s the potential to save several thousands of dollars.
 There are, however, many cons to offset the potential savings – which often isn’t a savings if you consider the typically lower sale price for an FSBO listing.
 So let’s take a look at 5 downfalls of selling your Riverside house with an FSBO listing.

 1. Lack of Time and Flexibility

 Selling houses is the full-time job of an agent, but you already have a full-time job.
-If you go with an FSBO listing to sell your Los Angeles, it’s very likely you won’t have the time to do it properly.
+If you go with an FSBO listing to sell your Riverside, it’s very likely you won’t have the time to do it properly.

 In addition, all the claims most people have on their time – job, family duties, social responsibilities, and so on – will prevent them from having the necessary flexibility.
 Requests for showings from potential buyers can come at any time of the day or night and often on very short notice.
 Can you leave work or a family gathering at any time to meet with a buyer?
 Probably not.